suhabb/covid-ui/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Getting Started with Covid UI
+Covid UI is built using React Js, D3.js and Ant UI Components.
+Each microservice has its corresponding screen ui tab as Vaccination, Testing and Report.
+In our project, I have developed covid-ui with the combination of React js for handling data of the microservice’s and D3.js library for data visualization.

-This Covid ui is composed of three tabs:
+Ui is composed of three tabs:
   - Vaccination
   - Testing
   - Report

 ## Available Scripts